 Mrs Baddeley is our SENDCo and has overall responsibility for SEND within Foley Park.
 Mrs Baddeley is part of the Senior Leadership team and this means that we regularly discuss SEND issues in Senior Leadership Team meetings.
-We keep support for children with SEND under review.
+We keep support for children with SEND under constant review.

-The Academy Councillor for SEND, Rachel Tucker, challenges us to make sure we constantly improve the quality of provision for children with SEND and the outcomes that they achieve during Academy Council meetings and when she visits Foley Park to observe our practice.
+The Academy Councillor for SEND, Rachel Tucker, challenges us to make sure we constantly improve the quality of provision for children with SEND and the outcomes that they achieve.
+She does this during Academy Council meetings and when she visits Foley Park to observe our practice.
 We have two parents/carers on the Academy Council and one of their roles is to represent the views and concerns of all parents, including those with children with SEND.
 We fully involve our Academy Councillors when we review and revise our SEND policy and our Information Report each school year.

 Unfortunately not the ones with chocolate chips.